Great Lakes Circle Tour: Illinois

-The LMCT follows Illinois Route 137 from the Wisconsin state line south on Sheridan Road and joins Lake Shore Drive (U.S. 41).
-The route then follows U.S. 41 as U.S. Routes 12 and 20 run concurrent but split quickly.
-The tour then follows U.S. Route 12 into Indiana.
+The LMCT follows Illinois Route 137 from the Wisconsin state line south on Sheridan Road and joins Lake Shore Drive (US 41).
+The route then follows US 41 as US 12 and US 20 run concurrently but split quickly.
+The tour then follows US 12 into Indiana.

 Indiana

 The LMCT follows I-94 and US 12 in Indiana.

 The Indiana portion of the Lake Michigan Circle Tour is the urban stretch of the lake.
 It begins on the Illinois line in the City of Hammond.
 US 12 continues eastward through the 2nd most populous portion of the State of Indiana.
 The Gary-Hammond PMSA, a portion of the Chicago-Gary-Kenosha, IL-IN-WI Combined Statistical Area (CMSA) which includes all of Lake and Porter Counties.
 The third county along the shore, LaPorte County is in the South Bend CMSA.
 The only "rural" area is the 10 mi across northern Porter County, where route passes through Indiana Dunes National Park.

 Starting from Chicago, US 12 enters Hammond, Indiana, before Whiting.
 Here, US 12, US 20 and US 41 all share Indianapolis Boulevard.
-Along the lakefront, is Lakefront Park and Wihala Beach County Park.
+Along the lakefront, is Lakefront Park and Whihala Beach County Park.
 Located here is the Horseshoe Casino.
 Whiting also provides easy access to Wolf Lake, which is a remnant of the wetlands and lakes that formed along the shores of Lake Michigan creating a massive wetlands on the Illinois and Indiana border.

 US 12 turns more southerly as it passes west and south of Indiana Harbor, an industrial complex of mills, refineries, and docks.
 Entering East Chicago, US 12 turns east onto Columbus Drive, heading through the Indiana Harbor neighborhood of East Chicago.
 From East Chicago US 12 becomes Industrial Drive in Gary.

 The alternate route for the Circle Tour is along I-94, which is joined with I-80 as the Borman Expressway.
 Entering Hammond the first stop could be the South Shore Welcome Center located on Kennedy Boulevard off the interstate.
 Hammond developed because of the wetlands and numerous lakes.
 The area was not considered suitable for farming or development, until the meat packing industry began to thrive in Chicago.
 With the creation of refrigerated rail cars, a source of ice was needed.
 The lakes of northern Indiana were seen as a source of that ice and meat packing moved across the line, creating processing plants and ice house.